EISK/eisk.docs/content/docs/webapi/downloads/git.md

 ## Running the Project

-1) Locate the web api project from the solution (it will be named as `the project name you provided`.WebApi, example: Eisk.WebApi).
+1) Locate the web api project from the solution (i.e. Eisk.WebApi).
 2) Right click the project, and from the context menu, select "Set as Startup Project".
 3) Simply hit "Ctrl + F5" from your keyboard.
 You will see Visual Studio will load EISK Web API in your browser!